Ch0wW/wadverifier/README.md

 Windows users can directly drag their IWAD files to the WADverifier executable to quickly verify its validity!

 ### Color support
-Because having a white-only text in a commandline application is boring, WADVerifier uses ANSI to color messages.
+Because having a white-only text in a commandline application is not friendly enough, WADVerifier uses ANSI to color messages.
 All systems should support it without any issue.

+### Custom declarations
+WadVerifier support custom lists (in `.json` format), that can be useful to declare PWAD declarations.
+Check `pwaddata.json` for an example.

 # Pre-Requisites for compilation
 - Golang 1.17 or newer